-To effectively teach students with disabilities, future teachers must acquire competency in effective methods of instruction for working with students with learning disabilities and/or behavior disorders.
-Focus is on increasing knowledge and skills of preservice and inservice teachers in adapting either content methodology, and/or delivery of instruction for students with disabilities within the least restrictive environment to increase involvement and progress in the general curriculum.
-In addition, skills in teaching students with disabilities learning strategies will be emphasized.
+A method course for working with student with learning disabilities and behavior disorders.
+The course will focus on the identification, assessment, placement, and delivery of services for students with learning disabilities/behavior disorders across grade levels.
+It will include the adaptation of either content, methodology, and /or delivery of instruction for students with learning disabilities within the least restrictive environment to increase their involvement and progress in the general curriculum.
 Prerequisites: ED215, 300 or consent of instructor.

-ED311 (3) CURRICULUM FOR CHILDREN AND YOUTH WITH DISABILITIES SP
+ED311 CURRICULUM FOR CHILDREN AND YOUTH WITH DISABILITIES